BlakeDarrow/DarrowRecipes/source/sphinx/recipes/PumpkinChocolateChipCookies.rst

 Prep
 =========================================================

-Preheat oven to 375°.
+Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper.

 Directions
 =========================================================